capitalbr/Filter_Search/README.md

 * Node.js
 * Webpack
 * Babel
-* Express - (I plan to Remove Hatchways API/references and continue project)
+* Express - (To permanently store tags in the future)